 We are initiating approaches that increase upland game birds populations, while monitoring overall species biodiversity.
 By enhancing habitat strips along crop edges with leafy cover and forbs, the farm creates critical protection and higher concentrations of insects for food.
 It’s working—there were no pheasants when the project started, and since reintroduction, the population is up tenfold.

-The balance between conservation and a profitable farm can tread a fine line where the small things really add up for wildlife.
-Finding this balance takes effort, but we think the time and work involved is worth it.
+The innovative attitudes at Enchant Farm allow us to trial techniques that measure the cost and benefits for both wildlife and farming yield.
+The balance between conservation and profitable farming can tread a fine line—the small things really do add up.
+Finding this balance takes effort, but the time and work is worth it.